daniel2202x/daniel2202x/README.md

 I'm Daniel Landgraf and a professional software engineer in Germany.

-I do web development professionally, specifically on the frontend, but also a little bit of backend work here and there.
+I do web development professionally, specifically on the frontend, but also DevOps and a little bit of backend work here and there.
 My main point of focus is to design and implement appealing user interfaces and the development process behind it.

 As a spare time hobby I also like C++, in particular Unreal Engine and other graphics related stuff.